Dillon Gee

 Dillon Kyle Gee (born April 28, 1986) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the New York Mets, Kansas City Royals, Texas Rangers and Minnesota Twins.
 In addition, Gee pitched for the Chunichi Dragons of Nippon Professional Baseball (NPB).

 Early life

 Dillon Gee was born on April 28, 1986, in Cleburne, Texas, the second son of Kevin, a Fort Worth Fire Department fireman, and Kelly Gee.
 His brother Jared is five years his senior.

-Gee in played baseball at Cleburne High School in Cleburne.
+Gee played baseball at Cleburne High School in Cleburne.
 In his first start in his senior year, Gee pitched a no-hitter, falling one out short of a perfect game.
 He later threw a second no-hitter, finishing the year as the team's Most Valuable Player and earning first team all-state and all-district honors.
 As a batter, he hit .443 with six home runs and 46 RBI in his senior year.
 He also played for the school's golf team.